 Ayer vi a tu hermano en Madrid, lo que me sorprendió mucho.
 (I saw your brother in Madrid yesterday, which surprised me a lot.)

-*No sé lo cual le dijo a su madre. (*I do not know it which he told his mother.)
+But you cannot, for example, replace lo que with lo cual in the sentence No sé lo que le dijo a su madre.
+(I don’t know what he told his mother.)

 Expressions That Use the Spanish Lo

 The best piece of advice I can give you here is to study these expressions and learn them by heart.
-There are only a few and they are used often enough to make them worth the time investment.
+There are only a few and they’re used often enough to make them worth the time investment.